Economy of Hungary: Automobile production

 17% of the total Hungarian exports comes from the exports of Audi, Opel and Suzuki.
 The sector employs about 90,000 people in more than 350 car component manufacturing companies.

 Audi has built the largest engine manufacturing plant of Europe (third-largest in the world) in Győr, becoming Hungary's largest exporter with total investments reaching over €3,300 million until 2007.
 Audi's workforce assembles the Audi TT, the Audi TT Roadster and the A3 Cabriolet in Hungary.
 The plant delivers engines to carmakers Volkswagen, Skoda, SEAT, and also to Lamborghini.

-Daimler-Benz invests €800 million ($1.2 billion) and creates up to 2,500 jobs at a new assembly plant in Kecskemét, Hungary, with capacity for producing 100,000 Mercedes-Benz compact cars a year.
+Daimler-Benz invested €800 million ($1.2 billion) and created up to 2,500 jobs at a new assembly plant in Kecskemét, Hungary, with capacity for producing 100,000 Mercedes-Benz compact cars a year.

 Opel produced 80,000 Astra and 4,000 Vectra cars from March 1992 until 1998 in Szentgotthárd, Hungary.
 Today, the plant produces about half million engines and cylinder heads a year.

 In 2018, BMW announced that it will build a car factory near Debrecen, which will produce around 150.000 cars per year.

 In 2021, BYD announced its plan to build a car factory near Szeged as its first European factory.